Asking for help is okay and you might need to do your research if you think something isn't right.

 If you do not get asked to disclose your disability or health condition in an application form or at a job interview, you can wait until the point at which you have been offered the job and discuss it then if appropriate.

-- UC's Disability Resource Service provide useful information about the services and resources available for students who have a disability, with links to community agencies.
+- UC's Equity & Disability Service provide useful information about the services and resources available for students who have a disability, with links to community agencies.

 - The Disability Information Service is a free community information and referral service holding a wide range of information on disability and health issues in the Canterbury Region.